Doris Marie Leeper

 Leeper conceived of the Atlantic Center for the Arts in 1977, envisioning it as a Florida artist-in-residence program in which artists of all disciplines could work with current prominent artists in a supportive and creative environment.
 Leeper saw the potential for an artist's residency as a place for ideas to be created, shared, and come into fruition.
 She soon persuaded friends and community members to join in her vision.
 In 1979, she convinced the Rockefeller Foundation to provide a challenge grant that soon was matched.
 This $25,000 in seed money was the unofficial inception of the ACA.
 When a prime piece of property became available on the shores of Turnbull Bay, a tidal estuary west of New Smyrna Beach, Leeper raised the $50,000 necessary to buy the ten-acre plot.
 Three years later, five main buildings were completed.
 Over the years, five more buildings were constructed and an additional 59 acres were purchased as preserve land.

 The ACA officially opened in 1982 for the first residency with author James Dickey, sculptor Duane Hanson, and composer David Del Tredici.
 Since then, over 155 interdisciplinary residencies have taken place, featuring over 430 Master Artists and over 3,500 Associate Artists from around the world.

+Beginning in 1987, Leeper pushed for conservation of lands adjacent to ACA on Turnbull Bay and Spruce Creek.
+She founded Friends of Spruce Creek Preserve, and actively engaged in the protection of over 2,000 acres of scrub, wetlands, and archaeological sites, now known as Doris Leeper Spruce Creek Preserve.

 Leeper was awarded honorary doctorates from Duke and from Stetson University.
-She was named Florida ambassador of the arts, and inducted into the Florida Hall of Fame in 1999.
+She was named Florida ambassador of the arts, and inducted into the Florida Artists Hall of Fame in 1999.
 A 45-year retrospective of her work was held at Cornell Fine Arts Museum in 1995.

-She died April 11, 2000 as the last resident of Eldora.
-After her death, the management of the town was officially turned over to the federal government, as the town is located more than two miles within the borders of the Canaveral National Seashore.
-The town claims no permanent residents and visitation is limited and subject to park hours.
-Only two of its original buildings remain.
-In 2020, Leeper's house was listed on the National Register of Historic Places.
+When Canaveral National Seashore was established, the National Park Service bought out all of the private property owners in Eldora including Leeper who retained a life estate in her property.
+On her death on April 11, 2000, her property, as with the rest of Eldora, formally became part of the national seashore.
+Now, only two of its original buildings remain.
+In 2020, Leeper's house, known as Caper's Acres, was listed on the National Register of Historic Places, in recognition of her national reputation as an artist and environmental advocate.